carnesen/coded-error/readme.md

 ## Why?

-This is the "best practice" modern way of creating an Error object with a "code" property, all bundled up in a nice lil 100% tested micropackage.
+This is the "best practice" modern way of creating an `Error` object with a "code" property, all bundled up in a nice little micro-package with 100% test coverage.

+## More information
+If you encounter any bugs or have any questions or feature requests, please don't hesitate to file an issue or submit a pull request on this project's repository on GitHub.

 ## Related

+- [@carnesen/tslint-config](https://github.com/carnesen/tslint-config): TSLint configurations for `@carnesen` projects
+- [@carnesen/tsconfig](https://github.com/carnesen/tsconfig): TypeScript configurations for `@carnesen` projects
+- [@carnesen/cli](https://github.com/carnesen/cli): A library for building Node.js command-line interfaces
-- [@carnesen/run-and-exit](https://github.com/carnesen/run-and-exit): Run an async function, console.log the result, then exit
+- [@carnesen/run-and-exit](https://github.com/carnesen/run-and-exit): Run a function, `console.log` the returned/resolved/thrown/rejected value, and `process.exit`
+- [@carnesen/coded-error](https://github.com/carnesen/coded-error): An enhanced `Error` class with additional properties "code" and "data"

 ## License